How To Deal With Midland Funding LLC

 Can Midland Funding LLC Sue Me?

-Your state’s wage garnishment laws
+Your state’s wage garnishment and debt collection laws

-The amount of time your debt has been in collections
+How long the debt has been in collections

-If you're worried about responding on your own, but you can't afford a lawyer, you can draft a answer letter for free or a small fee using our partner SoloSuit.
-They've helped 234,000 people respond to debt lawsuits, and they have a 100% money-back guarantee.
+If you're worried about responding on your own but can't afford a lawyer, you can draft an answer letter for a small fee using our partner SoloSuit.
+They've helped hundreds of thousands of people respond to debt lawsuits, and they have a 100% money-back guarantee.

 Let’s Summarize…